nation3/law/Constitution.linked.md

 : Digital passport issued as an NFT by the Passport Issuer.

 Citizen
-: Person owning a Passport after entering a Contract with the Nation3 DAO to honor the terms outlined in this Constitution.
+: Natural Person owning a Passport after entering a Contract with the Nation3 DAO to honor the terms outlined in this Constitution.

 Universal Declaration of Human Rights
 : https://linked.md/v?u=https://linked.md/api/github/nation3/law/main/external/UDHR.linked.md